DeloitteAU/DDBreakpoints/README.md

 @bp-max-static: unit(@bp-max-l / @FONT_BASE, em);
 ```

-##### Print Stylesheet Range (SCSS only)
+##### Print Stylesheet Range

-Similar to the static stylesheet range, SCSS allows for the ability to set a range for print styles as well:
+*SCSS Only:* Similar to the static stylesheet range, SCSS allows for the ability to set a range for print styles as well:

 ***SCSS v2:***